How to Prevent Varicose Veins

 Avoid Prolonged Standing or Sitting

 Standing or sitting for an extended period stifles regular blood flow through the veins of the legs.
 This reduced blood flow causes the pressure in the veins to increase, which can, in turn, create blood pooling around the ankles and swelling in the feet and calves.
 Eventually, varicose veins can appear.
-If your lifestyle or job doesn’t involve regular movement, make a conscious effort to introduce periodic shifts in position and short walks into your day.
-You may also wish to introduce small exercises, such as pedaling your feet or stretching your ankles, to further decrease venous pressure and improve blood circulation.
+If your lifestyle or job doesn’t involve regular movement, consciously introduce periodic shifts in position and short walks into your day.
+You may also wish to introduce small exercises, such as pedaling your feet or stretching your ankles, to decrease venous pressure further and improve blood circulation.

 Wear Comfortable, Loose Fitting Clothing